Using HASH

 We'll be fleshing this section out soon.

 HASH stores information as semantic, typed entities in a linked web (i.e. a knowledge graph).
-This makes it particularly well-suited to:
+It stores these entities, including things like events, "bi-temporally".
+In other words,

-• Providing agent memory: working memory to AI agents, with linked provenance records and 'confidence' scores for information.
+• Agent memory: HASH can provide working memory to AI agents, with linked provenance records and 'confidence' scores for information.

-• Acting as a RAG-ready datastore: as a file/datastore for use in Retrieval Augmented Generation pipelines.
+• High-performance RAG: HASH can act as a file/datastore for use in Retrieval Augmented Generation pipelines.

 Coming soon